pomdtr/sunbeam/www/frontend/docs/reference/schemas/payload.md

     },
     // the current working directory of the user "cwd": "/home/steve",
+    // only set if the command is a search
-    // the user query, only accessible in dynamic lists "query": "Hello, Steve!"
+    "query": "Hello, Steve!"
 }
 ```